-Remember, if you wish to request a "call-in", you must contact your local Borough Councillor promptly i.e. normally within two working days of the publication of the Cabinet minutes.
-The contact details of Borough Councillors can be found on the Councillor Look Up page and a Guide to Councillors is available at the Town Hall, Ripley and at the Town Centre Offices.
+Remember, if you wish to request a "call-in", you must contact your local borough councillor promptly i.e. normally within two working days of the publication of the cabinet minutes.
+The contact details of borough councillors can be found on the borough councillor web page and a guide to councillors is available at the Town Hall, Ripley.
 Alternatively, contact 01773 570222 for assistance.

-Local residents, voluntary groups and/or businesses in the Borough can also request the Democratic Services Manager to review a subject or matter of concern in the Borough.
+Local residents, voluntary groups and/or businesses in the borough can also request the monitoring officer to review a subject or matter of concern in the borough.

-In addition to the "call-in" process, any member of the public can ask a Borough Councillor to refer an issue to the Democratic Services Manager for consideration - this is called Councillor Call for Action.
+In addition to the "call-in" process, any member of the public can ask a Borough Councillor to refer an issue to the Monitoring Officer for consideration - this is called councillor call for action.

 CCfA bolsters the role of Councillors to respond to the needs of their area by giving them a new right to put issues of local concern on to the agenda of the Scrutiny Committee.
 It is not intended as a first point of action, but instead is designed to be used where normal methods of resolution, such as use of the Council's complaints system, have been exhausted.
 A local protocol has been prepared to explain how CCfA will work in practice.
 For more information on CCfA, please view the CCfA page on our site.